AJnsm/ajnsm.github.io/_posts/2020-06-16-geometric-correlations.md

 $$ \langle x, y \rangle = \cos(\theta) |x| |y| $$

 This gives us a nice way to compare how similar two variables are: just calculate the angle between them!
 The smaller this angle, the more similar they are in each observation.
-We might want to centre our observations around zero so get rid of any gauge effects:
+We might want to centre our observations around zero to get rid of any gauge effects:

 $$
 \begin{align}